wildboar-foundation/wildboar/README.md

     pip install wildboar

-Universal binaries are compiled for GNU/Linux and Python 3.8, 3.9, 3.10
+Universal binaries are compiled for  Python 3.8, 3.9, 3.10 and 3.11 running on GNU/Linux, Windows and macOS.

 ### Compilation